 - Wipe the surface with acetone.
 Wait 30 minutes for it to evaporate.

 - Apply a seal coat.
 Wait four to six hours.

 - Apply a second seal coat.
 Wait four to six hours again.

 - Apply a new flood coat.

-You can find digital copies of our epoxy instructions on our support site:
+If you ever lose your instructions or prefer to read them on a phone or computer, you can find digital copies of our epoxy instructions on our support site:

 Have questions?
 Want advice?
 Contact us!

 Our experts here at UltraClear Epoxy are ready to provide assistance for your epoxy project planning and concerns.
 If you have any questions or would like help planning your epoxy project, please reach out to us.

 You can contact us via phone or email here.

 During business hours, you can also text-chat online directly with one of our epoxy experts by clicking the Help button at the bottom right of your screen.